-Ellen F. Foxman is medical researcher and a physician with training in clinical pathology, a medical subspecialty devoted to using diagnostic testing to improve patient care.
-Dr. Foxman's research interest is understanding how our bodies respond to common viral infections, and how variation in these responses impacts human health.
+Ellen F. Foxman is medical researcher and clinical pathologist.
+Dr. Foxman's research interest is understanding how our bodies respond to common viral infections, and how the frequent interactions between common viruses and the cells that line the airway affect human health.
 Her current focus is human rhinovirus, the most frequent cause of the common cold and childhood asthma attacks and also one of the most frequent asymptomatic viral infections of humans.
 What tips the balance between health and disease following exposure to rhinovirus?
 Current projects examine how environmental factors affect innate immune defense against rhinovirus in the airway, and thereby alter the outcome of infection.

 Background.
 Dr. Foxman received her M.D. and Ph.D. training at Stanford University, and her residency training in Clinical Pathology at Brigham and Women's Hospital in Boston, MA.
-Her postdoctoral research on host-virus interactions has been conducted with the mentorship of Akiko Iwasaki in the Department of Immunobiology at Yale University School of Medicine.
-Dr. Foxman is currently continuing these studies as an Instructor in the Department of Laboratory Medicine at Yale.
+Her postdoctoral research in host-virus interactions has been conducted with the mentorship of Akiko Iwasaki in the Department of Immunobiology at Yale University School of Medicine.

 Education & Training

 |MD||Stanford University School of Medicine (2001)|

 |PhD||Stanford University School of Medicine (1999)|